IoTyren/HTML-Project-IoTyren/README.md

-# This is just a project i am building to better understand coding lessons and github features
+# This is just a project I'm building to better understand coding lessons and github features